 Changes in prevailing capital market interest rates (including changes in the difference between the levels of prevailing short- and long-term rates) may adversely affect Swiss Life's insurance, asset management and corporate results despite the structured approach towards ALM that Swiss Life pursues.
 In the past, movements in both short- and long-term interest rates have affected the level and timing of recognition of gains and losses on securities held in Swiss Life's investment portfolios.
 An increase in interest rates could substantially decrease the value of Swiss Life's fixed-income portfolio, and any unexpected change in interest rates could materially adversely affect Swiss Life's bond and interest rate derivative positions as well as the investment result.
 Results of Swiss Life's asset management business may also be affected by movements in interest rates, as management fees are generally based on the value of assets under management, which fluctuates with changes in the level of interest rates.
+In addition, unexpected policyholder behaviour via lapse rate or capital option may have a significant impact on liability duration and must be taken into account.

-In addition, Swiss Life has a significant portfolio of contracts with guaranteed investment returns, including endowment and annuity products.
-If interest rates again decrease or remain for a long period at low level, Swiss Life could be required to provide additional funds to its insurance subsidiaries to support their obligations in respect of products with higher guaranteed returns, or increase reserves in respect of such products.
+Furthermore, Swiss Life has a significant portfolio of contracts with guaranteed investment returns, including endowment and annuity products.
+If interest rates decrease again to a very low level for a long period, Swiss Life could be required to provide additional funds to its insurance subsidiaries to support their obligations in respect of products with higher guaranteed returns, or increase reserves in respect of such products.
 Swiss Life also has a portfolio of contracts with guaranteed investment returns tied to equity markets.